 Foundations on sites with improved ground should be either of a reinforced strip or raft type.
 Both foundations will require full design by a Structural Engineer.
-Functional Requirement 5.2 must be met where the foundations are bearing on cohesive soils or cohesive fill material if trees are nearby.
+Functional Requirement 5.2 Foundations near trees must be met where foundations bearing on cohesive soils or cohesive fill material if trees are nearby.